Shanghai targets lockdown turning point by Wednesday - sources | Health

 - China

+The target will require officials to accelerate COVID testing and the transfer of positive cases to quarantine centres, according to a speech by a local Communist Party official dated Saturday, a copy of which was seen by Reuters.
+Ending community-level transmission has been a turning point for other Chinese localities that locked down, such as Shenzhen city which last month reopened public transport and let businesses go back to work shortly after achieving that target.

 Shanghai has become the epicentre of China's largest outbreak since the virus was first identified in Wuhan in late 2019, and has recorded more than 320,000 COVID infections since early March when its surge began.
-Locked-down Shanghai residents have expressed frustration over difficulties sourcing food, lost income, separated families and poor conditions at central quarantine centres.
-Shuttered factories and transport bottlenecks in many parts of China due to COVID-19 curbs are rippling through global supply chains.
+Frustrated Shanghai residents have taken to social media to vent their anger at local authorities over difficulties sourcing food, lost income, separated families and poor conditions at central quarantine centres.
+Tensions have on occasion erupted into public protests or scuffles with police.

+The Chinese economy and global supply chains are also feeling pinched by shuttered factories and transport bottlenecks in many parts of China hit by COVID-19 curbs.
 Shanghai's new goal of "zero-COVID at the community level" by April 20 was communicated in recent days to the city's Communist Party cadres and organisations such as schools, according to the sources, who declined to be named as the information was not public.
-China's definition of zero-COVID status at the community level means that no new cases emerge outside quarantined areas.

-Authorities in the southern city of Shenzhen, which locked down for a week in mid-March, said they had achieved that status after the number of local cases outside quarantined areas dropped to zero.
-Shenzhen reopened public transport and allowed businesses to resume work shortly afterwards.
-Of 23,643 new local infections Shanghai reported for Saturday, 722 were new cases found outside quarantined areas.
+One Shanghai resident told Reuters her neighbourhood committee sent out a notice on Sunday to residents that more workers and buses had been mobilised to speed up the transfer of positive cases in their compound to quarantine centres.
+Images and videos circulated on Chinese social media on Saturday evening showed numerous buses lined up to take away long lines of people who users said had tested positive for COVID outside a town in Shanghai's eastern Pudong district.
+Reuters was unable to verify the authenticity of the posts.

+Of 23,643 new local infections Shanghai reported for Saturday, 722 were found outside quarantined areas, according to Wu Jinglei, director of Shanghai's health commission.
+He told a news conference on Sunday that the figure had declined in the past two days.
+BUSINESSES REOPENING

 China's "dynamic clearance" approach to COVID control requires authorities to centrally quarantine all cases and isolate their close contacts.
-Beijing authorities intervened in Shanghai in early April after the financal hub's failure to isolate COVID-19 by locking the city down in stages.
+Beijing authorities intervened in Shanghai in early April, after the financal hub failed to isolate COVID-19 despite locking the city down in stages.
 Chinese President Xi Jinping has insisted that China must not relax coronavirus measures, and must stick to an elimination approach.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)